allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 each component requires its own dependency set of various kind:
 CSS, JS libraries, fonts and so on.

-Reconciliation of all of those dependency sets is kind of advanced topic, to be honest, we don’t have well-thought-out plan for this yet.
+Reconciliation of all of those dependency sets is kind of advanced topic and to be honest, we don’t have any well-thought-out plan for this yet.

 ### How we did it